 The Financial Services Ombudsman deals with complaints and disputes between policyholders and their insurance companies when the company's complaints procedure fails to resolve the problem.
 The Financial Services Ombudsman's decision is binding, if you are unsatisfied with the decision you may take your case to the High Court.

-The Insurance Information Service (IIS) is an information and complaints telephone service operated by the Insurance Ireland, which many insurance companies in Ireland belong to.
+The Insurance Information Service (IIS) is an information and complaints service operated by the Insurance Ireland, which many insurance companies in Ireland belong to.
 Its purpose is to answer policyholders' questions and help them resolve problems.
 It has no binding powers and complaints that cannot be resolved are generally referred to the Financial Services Ombudsman.

 Insurance Information Service